The Four Stages Of A Bedsore

 Nursing homes have a legal obligation to provide residents with adequate and prompt medical attention.
 Since bedsores are common among nursing home residents, especially ones who are confined to a bed or wheelchair, these injuries should be on the nursing home staff’s radar.

-Most reputable nursing homes have a set policy for preventing bedsores.
-In many cases, nursing homes will identify patients who are at-risk of bedsores and take proactive steps to prevent the complication from occurring.
+Most reputable Pennsylvania nursing homes have a set policy for preventing bedsores.
+In many cases, nursing homes will identify patients who are at risk of bedsores and take proactive steps to prevent the complication from occurring.
 It’s a good policy to manually reposition patients who cannot move of their own accord at least once every two hours to reduce the pressure.

 Monitoring Patients For Complications